sanfinity-Iot/openremote/Demo---Smart-Building.md

-This page describes a typical Residential Building Application, which can be a starting point for multi-tenant apartment buildings.
-It integrates several functions, 'Lighting', 'Start (Delayed Start)', 'Safety', 'Energy', and 'Climate'.
+This page describes a typical Smart Building Application, which can be a starting point for apartment buildings or lage offices.
+The example integrates several functions, 'Lighting', 'Start (Delayed Start)', 'Safety', 'Energy', and 'Climate'.
+The user application is designed once and gives you access to the correct apartment based based on your user credentials.

-It includes a couple of services, not just convenient for the individual resident, but also for the service provider: scenes, scheduling, problem reporting, notification services, and health status.
+The application includes a couple of services, not just convenient for the individual resident, but also for the service provider: scenes, scheduling, problem reporting, notification services, and health status.

-The basic set-up is part of the main branch and explained in the 'Get Started'
+The basic set-up is part of the demo environment and the main branch.

 ![Figure 1.
 Panels for Lighting, Smart Start, and Security as available within Home Example.](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Example%20Home%20-%20Panels%201.jpg)